WokLibCodeClub/.github/profile/README.md

 ![spiralizer picture](spiralizer.png)

-At the last session we made very spectacular patterns with our *Spiralizer* codes.
+This project makes spectacular patterns with not much code.
 The instructions for the spiralizer are [here](https://drive.google.com/file/d/1DwDC3KtqpalZgtQLlFmQtvtUXmhmzg7S/view?usp=sharing).

-You will need a Scratch account for this session, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
+You will need a Scratch account for these projects, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.

 Please make sure you arrive so that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem on Saturday.